Devon & Cornwall Police statistics for April 2020 to March 2021

-- If you are Black, you are three times more likely to be a victim of crime than a White person
+- If you are Black, you are 3.3 times more likely to be a victim of crime than a White person (compared to 3 times more likely in the same period the previous year)

-- If you are Black, you are 12 times more likely to be stopped and searched than if you are White.
+- If you are Black, you are 11.4 times more likely to be stopped and searched than if you are White (compared to 12 times more likely in the same period the previous year)

-- If you are Black, you are 9.5 times more likely to be the subject of use of Force
+- If you are Black, you are 8.6 times more likely to be the subject of use of Force (compared to 9.5 times more likely in the same period the previous year)

 - Covid fixed penalty notices (FPNs):